-Animal Health Report July 2017
+Animal Health Report April 2020

-The Animal Health Report provides an overview of health monitoring, diagnostic sampling, and test results for zebrafish raised at ZIRC.
-The ZIRC raises zebrafish for in-house use and for shipment to customers.
-Some embryos shipped to customers are generated by in vitro fertilization using eggs from AB fish raised at ZIRC and cryopreserved sperm from males not raised at ZIRC.
+The Animal Health Report provides an overview of health monitoring, diagnostic sampling, and test results for zebrafish reared at ZIRC.
+The ZIRC rears zebrafish for in-house use and for shipment to customers.
+Some embryos shipped to customers are generated by in vitro fertilization using eggs from AB fish reared at ZIRC and cryopreserved sperm from males not reared at ZIRC.
 The health status of the males contributing the sperm was not evaluated and neither the embryos nor paternal stocks have been on the ZIRC water system.
 The ZIRC recommends use of strict quarantine practices for all imported fish, adults and embryos.

-Location: ZIRC main fish room
+Location: ZIRC Main Fish Room

-Description of water system: Three recirculating water systems supply the main fish room.
+Description of water system: Three recirculating water systems supply the Main Fish Room.
 The room is divided into two sides.
 Water from two systems is intermingled and feeds side A. A separate water system feeds side B.